mims-harvard/PDGrapher/README.md

 Then, the documentation can be accessed locally by going to `docs/build/html/index.html` All of the settings along with links to instructions can be found and modified in [docs/source/conf.py](docs/source/conf.py).

+## License
+The code in this package is licensed under the MIT License.

 ## Questions
 Please leave a Github issue or contact [Guadalupe Gonzalez](mailto:ggonzalezp16@gmail.com), [Xiang Lin](mailto:xianglin226@gmail.com), or [Marinka Zitnik](mailto:marinka@zitnik.si)